mehmandarov/mehmandarov.github.io/_posts/2017-03-16-iot-prototyping-startup-kit.markdown

 **Getting started code:** You will find some code for getting started with Node.js and SensorTag with examples and references to documentation [here][3].

 ### Other devices
 After setting up a computer to orchestrate the events and getting communication with some sensors up and running, we can add more devices that we can control and/or use to collect more data.
-The choice of the devices
+In the sections below I have mentioned some of the devices I have been working with, as well as linking to some code examples to get you started.

 #### Razberry (Z-Wave)
 Since we are using Raspberry Pi, we can extend it even more by using Razberry platform, that brings all the components needed to turn a Raspberry Pi board into a fully operational and inexpensive Z-Wave gateway.
 Z-Wave is a wireless communication technology often used for smart homes.